-Excerpt from the Sandy Spring Volunteer Fire Department website of all ages, with many activities designed especially for youth and families.
-Outdoor facilities include a baseball field, two sand volleyball courts, a tennis court and full length outdoor basketball courts.
-The grounds can be rented for family picnics and other outdoor events.
+Excerpt from the Sandy Spring Volunteer Fire Department website court, and full length outdoor basketball courts.
+The grounds can be rented for family picnics or other outdoor events.
+Recreation facilities are adequate to serve the area's needs.

 Former Fire Station 4: The old station has been adaptively reused as commercial space with cafe seating in front.